 Connected directly to the grounding screw on the bottom.

-This module built using two impulse converters LM2576.
-This device is simple to use and requires only few external components.
+This module built using two impulse converters, LM2576.
+This device is simple to use and requires only a few external components.

-12v is used for PWM-controlled coolers and for the IRIS motor.
+12v is used for PWM-controlled coolers and the IRIS motor.

-This converter is linear 78S12 which is able to provide enough current without overheating.
-All the heat of this converter is also used for warming up air inside the camera box.
+This converter is linear 78S12, which can provide enough current without overheating.
+All the heat of this converter is also used for warming up the air inside the camera box.

 T1 and Q1 is a driver for the coolers.
-Input signal is PWM from the Raspberry.
-It’s good idea to put some additional inductors and capacitors near the fans.
+The input signal is PWM from the Raspberry.
+It’s a good idea to put some additional inductors and capacitors near the fans.
 Values should be hand-picked depending on how stable your fans on low rpm.
 In my case used 100 microhenry and 220 microfarads.

 All circuit is placed on two-layer handmade PCB.

 3.3v is used for the Raspberry and all I2C devices.
-5V is connected directly to USB camera cable bypassing the Raspberry board and additional connectors.
-Also this voltage is required for CPU and should be also connected to the Raspberry 5v line.
+5V is connected directly to a USB camera cable bypassing the Raspberry board and additional connectors.
+This voltage is also required for the CPU and should also be connected to the Raspberry 5v line.

 Thanks for reading! 🙂